 NOTE: If you are watching along with a Blu-Ray, you'll also want to use the NTSC version of our commentary, as Blu-rays tend to move at the same rate as the original source movie.

-2. The jokes don't make sense to what's happening in some scenes
+2. The jokes don't make sense to what's happening in some parts of the movie.

-Some filmmakers just make too much movie for their initial theatrical release, and so later on they put a "Director's Cut" or "Extended Edition" to help
+Some filmmakers just make too much movie for their initial theatrical release, and so later they release a "Director's Cut" or "Extended Special Edition" to help

 Solution: Check that riff's product page for notes regarding whether we've used a Theatrical or other edition of the movie, and make sure you're watching that version.
 We include a link on each product page to the correct version of the riffed movie on Amazon for your convenience.